 Show some personality with your about page.
 Tell your story and make it fun…

 Tip: While writing about yourself, creatively tie-in benefits for your prospect and your “about” page becomes that much more engaging.
-See this great “about page” article on Copyblogger that touches not making your about page all about you.
+See this great “about page” article on Copyblogger that touches on the idea of not making your about page all about you.

 3. Contact Page: This is an easy one.
 Here’s where you put your contact info, a contact form and possibly a link for driving directions if applicable.
 Testimonials can go here as well, and don’t forget a link to your Google Places/Plus business listing and and social media profiles.

 How many pages do I need on my website?